sabinpoudel/Human-Information-Processing-Project/README.md

 The plot shows partial separation between baseline and stress, suggesting that HRV features contain condition-related structure.
 However, overlap remains between the two groups, meaning that baseline and stress are not perfectly separable using these features alone.

-**Conclusion:** HRV features contain stress-related structure, but baseline and stress still overlap.
+Takeaway: HRV features contain stress-related structure, but baseline and stress still overlap.

 ---